|Date of Birth||17 July 1935, Saint John, New Brunswick, Canada|

 The towering presence of this Canadian character actor is not often noticed, but his contributions are legendary.
 He has been in almost a 150 different shows and films.
 He is also the father of renowned actor Kiefer Sutherland.

-Born in New Brunswick, Sutherland worked several different jobs - he was a radio DJ in his youth - and was almost set on becoming an engineer after graduating from the University of Toronto with a degree in engineering.
+Sutherland was born in Saint John, New Brunswick, to Dorothy Isobel (McNichol) and Frederick McLea Sutherland, who worked in sales and electricity.
+He has Scottish, German, and English ancestry.
+Sutherland worked several different jobs - he was a radio DJ in his youth - and was almost set on becoming an engineer after graduating from the University of Toronto with a degree in engineering.
 However, he also graduated with a degree in drama, and he chose to abandon becoming an engineer in favour of an actor.

 Sutherland's first roles were bit parts and consisted of such films as the horror film Dr. Terror's House of Horrors (1965) which starred Christopher Lee.
 He was also appearing in episodes of TV shows such as "The Saint" and "Court Martial".
 Sutherland's break would come soon, though, and it would come in the form of a war film in which he was barely cast.